Raj Vardhman is a tech expert and the Chief Tech Strategist at TechJury.net, where he leads the rese... | See full bio

-The popularity of this website has been on a decline ever since 2015 when it took a dip in growth by more than double from the year before, with the growth rate of 15.4%.
+The popularity of this website has been on a decline ever since 2015 when it took a dip in growth by more than double from the year before, with a growth rate of 15.4%.

 33. Mobile US users spent an average of 115.8 minutes on Tumblr app.

 Tumblr users spent 115.8 minutes on the platform during September of 2019.
 Yet another number that is dropping for this social network, as data from April 2018 shows that the users spent 166.84 minutes per month using the Tumblr app.

 For comparison, an average Facebook app user spent 819.6 minutes using the app in the same time period, while Instagram mobile users spent 214 minutes using its app.

 34. Mobile Tumblr US users spend an average of 4.04 minutes on Tumblr app.

 An average session for an average Tumblr user from the US lasted 4.04 minutes in September of 2019.
 Once again, we can notice a decline in minutes spent on the app, as in May, 2018 this number was 5.2 when Tumblr was able to exceed Facebook’s averages.

 Facebook is now slightly ahead of Tumblr when it comes to mobile visit length, with an average of 4.82 minutes spent in the app per visit.